 The tradition of giving apples wrapped in colorful paper on Christmas Eve has become popular in China.
 It's believed the tradition comes from the similarity of the Chinese word for apple, ping guo, to the Chinese word for Christmas Eve, Ping'an Ye, meaning peaceful evening.
 Shèng dàn jié kuàilè!

 Philippines – Paról

-In the Philippines, there is a special tradition of having a Christmas lantern called paról.
+The Philippines has a unique tradition of having a Christmas lantern called paról.
 Made of bamboo and paper, they decorate the towns and villages throughout the season.
 Maligayang Pasko!

 New Zealand - Pōhutukawa